cv

 University of Sao Paulo

-- Led teams of 5 to 10 data and computational scientists in ML, predictive modeling and simulation projects.
-I oversee our research goals, core strategies and data science roadmap.
+Led teams of 5 to 10 computational and data scientists in predictive modeling and simulation projects applied to astrophysics.
+I oversaw our research goals, core strategies and science roadmap.

 -